 As soon as you make a Suggestion, your opponents, in turn, try to prove it false.
 The first to try is the player to your immediate left.
-That player looks at his or her cards to see if one of the three cards you just named is there.
-If the player does have one of the cards named, he or she must show it to you and no one else.
-If the player has more than one of the cards named, he or she selects just one to show you.
+That player looks at their cards to see if one of the three cards you just named is there.
+If the player does have one of the cards named, they must show it to you and no one else.
+If the player has more than one of the cards named, they select just one to show you.
 If that opponent has none of the cards that you named, then the chance to prove your Suggestion false passes, in turn, to the next player on the left.

 As soon as one opponent shows you one of the cards that you named, it is proof that this card cannot be in the envelope.
-End your turn by checking off this card in your notebook.
+End your turn by checking off this card in your notes.
 (Some players find it helpful to mark the initials of the player who showed the card.)
 If no one is able to prove your Suggestion false, you may either end your turn or make an Accusation now.
 (See Making an Accusation section for details.)